darioncassel/sok-differential-testing/index.md

 The threat assessment of vulnerabilities must be done *manually*.
 If a given implementation has a discrepancy, it must be carefully tested (manually) to determine what caused that discrepancy.

-*B. Not-quite-so broken TLS*
+*B. Not-quite-so broken TLS - Fuzzing*

 With the Not-quite-so-broken TLS, the authors of the paper sought to build a reference TLS implementation (nqsb-TLS) built through a re-engineered approach to security protocol specification and implementation.
-Although the aim of the paper was not the explicit testing of a TLS implementation, the authors' reference implementation can be used as a test oracle and was used for testing.
+Although the aim of the paper was not the explicit testing of a TLS implementation, the authors' reference implementation can be used as a test oracle and was used for testing in two forms.
+This section will cover the first form which was applying the Frankencert method to test OpenSSL, using nqsb-TLS as the test oracle.

+*Core Properties*

 ##### 1. Type

+The type of testing was *dynamic testing*.

+##### 2. Test Scope

+The test scope was *system testing*, in this case, the entirety of OpenSSL.

+##### 3. Pre-test Accessibility

+*Black-box* the authors did not inspect the OpenSSL source code prior to testing.

+##### 4. In-test Accessibility

+During the application of the Frankencert method, the testing was done in a *black-box* way.

+##### 5. Post-test Accessibility

+After testing, the accessibility was *white-box*; the authors tried to correlate test results with OpenSSL source code.

+##### 6. Exceptional Element

+This testing used *exceptional inputs*.
+The mutation-based fuzzing fed mutated certificates.

+##### 7. Test Oracle

+The test oracle in the case of the mutation-based fuzzing testing was a *reference implementation*, nqsb-TLS.

+##### 8. Oracle Specification

+The specification was *manually-determined* based on knowledge of what is or is not supposed to be done as part of the TLS protocol.

+##### 9. Exit Criteria

+The exit criteria for the mutation-based fuzzing was *exhaustion* of the test set.

+*Dynamic Testing Properties*

+##### 1. Type

-The type of testing was *dynamic testing*, specifically *mutation-based fuzzing* and *penetration testing*.
-In the first case, the Frankencert method was used to generate 10,000 X.509 certificate chains and these were given to nqsb-TLS.
-In the second case, the authors set up a publicly accessible server running nqsb-TLS and set a bounty for the successful compromise of the server.
+The type is specifically *mutation-based fuzzing* The Frankencert method was used to generate 10,000 X.509 certificate chains and these were given to nqsb-TLS.

-##### 2. Accessibility

-Both forms of testing were *black-box testing*, neither the frankencert method nor server attackers had access to the source code during the trials.

-##### 3. Exceptional Element

-Both forms of testing used *exceptional inputs*.
-The mutation-based fuzzing fed mutated certificates and the penetration testing gave inputs to the server.

-##### 4. Injection Vector
+##### 2. Injection Vector

-The injection vector in both cases was through *server-interaction*.
+The injection vector in was through *server-interaction*.
+A server presented the clients running nqsb-TLS and OpenSSL with the frankencerts.

-##### 5. Instrumentation
+##### 3. Instrumentation

-The instrumentation was an *out-of-band*, the authors could monitor whether the implementation accepted the frankencerts and could track attack traces on the public server.
+The instrumentation was an *in-band*, the authors could monitor whether the implementation accepted the frankencerts through its output.

+*Result Properties*

+##### 1. Spurious Warnings?

+Since the frankencerts method was used this methodology was *not vulnerable* to false positives.

+##### 2. Missed Bugs?

+The testing was by no means exhaustive so this methodology is *vulnerable* to missed bugs.

+##### 11. Form of Vulnerabilities

+The faults discovered in OpenSSL were of the form of *counterexamples*; comparison to what nqsb-TLS did given a particular input.

+##### 12. Threat Assessment of Vulnerabilities

+The threat assessment was performed *manually* for each recorded fault.

+*B. Not-quite-so broken TLS - Penetration Testing*

+This section will cover the second form of testing.

+*Core Properties*

+##### 1. Type

+The type of testing was *dynamic testing*.

-##### 6. Test Oracle
+##### 2. Test Scope

-The test oracle in the case of the mutation-based fuzzing testing was a *reference implementation*, OpenSSL.
+The test scope was *system testing*, in this case, the entirety of nqsb-TLS.

+##### 3. Pre-test Accessibility

+*Black-box*; the attackers had no access to the system prior to testing.

+##### 4. In-test Accessibility

+A public server was set up and left exposed to attackers.
+This is a *black-box* method since the attackers had no access to the source code for nqsb-TLS.

+##### 5. Post-test Accessibility

+Since no breaches were made it is hard to say, but it can be presumed that the authors would have looked into the source code for nqsb-TLS; *white-box*.

+##### 6. Exceptional Element

+*Exceptional inputs*; the penetration testing gave inputs to the server.

+##### 7. Test Oracle

 For the penetration testing, there oracle was *manual inspection*; whether a successful attack could occur or not.

-##### 7. Specification

-In the case of the mutation-based fuzzing the specification was *manually-determined* based on knowledge of what is or is not supposed to be done as part of the TLS protocol.

-##### 8. Test Scope
+##### 8. Oracle Specification

-The test scope was *system testing*, in this case, the entirety of nqsb-TLS.
+Since the oracle is manual there is no specification.

 ##### 9. Exit Criteria

-The exit criteria for the mutation-based fuzzing was *exhaustion* of the test set.
 The exit criteria for the penetration testing was *manual*, after a period of time the testing ended.

-##### 10. Vulnerability to False Positives
+*Dynamic Testing Properties*

+##### 1. Type

+*penetration-testing*

+##### 2. Injection Vector

+The injection vector was through *server-interaction*.

+##### 3. Instrumentation

+The instrumentation was an *out-of-band*, the authors could could track attack traces on the public server.

+*Result Properties*

+##### 1. Spurious Warnings?

-Both forms of testing were *not vulnerable* to false positives.
+This form of testing is *not vulnerable to false positives*.

+##### 2. Missed Bugs?

+This form of testing is *vulnerable* to missed bugs as it is not exhaustive.

 ##### 11. Form of Vulnerabilities

 No vulnerabilities were discovered with nqsb-TLS.
-Of the faults discovered in OpenSSL, they of the form of *counterexamples*; comparison to what nqsb-TLS did given a particular input.

 ##### 12. Threat Assessment of Vulnerabilities

-The threat assessment was performed *manually*.
+N/A

 *C. Finite-State Analysis of SSL 3.0*